RAG vs Context Engineering: Insights and Limitations

 Retrieval-Augmented Generation (RAG) has become the default architecture for grounding LLMs in enterprise knowledge.
 The industry conversation, however, often conflates “using RAG” with “solving the knowledge problem.”
-These are not the same thing, and treating them interchangeably leads to brittle systems, wasted investment, and false confidence in production.
+Using RAG and solving knowledge end-to-end are different jobs; treating them as interchangeable leads to brittle systems, wasted investment, and false confidence in production.

 The Core Reframe: RAG Is Context Engineering